earth2observe/downscaling-tools/doc/e2o_getvar.rst

 e2o_getval gets variables from the server for a specific region (specified in the ini file) and optionally resamples those to a specified Digital Elevation Model (DEM). e2o_getvar outputs daily values in the original units.
-The script does physical downscaling only fro Temperature and Precipitation.
+The script does physical downscaling only for Temperature and Precipitation.
 The other variables are interpolated only.
+In order to downscale the precipitation data you must check if the resolution you want is available in the data/Prec directory ( we use the WorldClim data, see Hijmans et. al. 2005) and make files for the new resolution.
+You can use the newres.bat script as an example.
+If you have other high resolution climatology data you can use that instead of the worldclim data.

 Use the e2o_calculateEvaporation script for more elaborate downscaling options for radiation.